Ruiyu Zeng, Ph.D.

 Biography

 Ruiyu graduated with a B.S. in Biology from Purdue University in 2015.
 As an undergraduate she investigated bird song and mating behavior of Brown Headed cowbirds in the lab of Jeffery Lucas .
 Ruiyu joined the Sisneros lab at the University of Washington in September 2015.
 She graduated with a Ph.D. in Psychology (Animal Behavior) in the Winter quarter 2022.
-Currently, she is working at Meta as a research analyst.
+Currently, she is working as a Senior UX Researcher at Education First (EF) in Shanghai, China.

 Research